mredig/SwiftyLetsMove/README.md

 	github "mredig/SwiftyLetsMove"

-Then run `carthage update` and put `LetsMove.shared.moveToApplicationsFolderIfNecesary()` in your `applicationDidFinishLaunching` in your AppDelegate.
+Then run `carthage update` and put `LetsMove.shared.moveToApplicationsFolderIfNecesary()` in your `applicationDidFinishLaunching` in your AppDelegate. **Note that it is NOT compatibile with App Sandboxing!**

 Unit tests are not comprehensive, but there's a decent start to them.